UMass-Rescue/Speech-to-Text/README.md

 # Speech-to-Text
 Using the DeepSpeech library by Mozilla, this is a speech-to-text engine.
-Provided with an audio file as input this will output a transcript in the form of a text file and a json file which includes the words, the time in seconds at which the word was detected in the audio file, and a confidence metric.
+Provided with an audio file as input this will output a transcript in the form of a text file and a json file which includes the words, the time in seconds at which each word was detected in the audio file, and a confidence metric.
 This program will also output a log which contains only the time it took to run each audio file and the confidence metric.

 ## Dependencies
 `requirements.txt` contains all Python modules that this depends on, however, a models folder is still required containing pretrained model files that this engine will use.